Sonos Ace vs Bose QuietComfort Ultra Headphones: which noise-cancellers should you buy?

 (Image credit: Future)

-The 30-hour battery life (with Bluetooth and ANC activated) is six more than the Bose QuietComfort Ultra Headphones' 24.
-What's worse is that the Bose's battery life drops to 18 hours with the Bose Immersive Audio feature enabled.
+The 30-hour battery life (with Bluetooth and ANC activated) is six hours more than the Bose QuietComfort Ultra Headphones' 24.
+What's worse is that the Bose's battery life drops to 18 hours with the Bose Immersive Audio (spatial audio) feature enabled.
+So it's a win for Sonos there.

-Wear detection pauses/resumes playback when you take the headphones off/put them back on respectively, while spatial audio with dynamic head tracking plays nice with the Dolby Atmos format, including that and and 360 Reality Audio tracks from Apple Music, Amazon Music, Tidal and Deezer.
-The Sonos app lets you toggle playback settings like spatial audio (and dynamic headtracking separately), and tweak the equaliser.
+Wear detection pauses/resumes playback when you take the Ace headphones off/put them back on respectively, while spatial audio with dynamic head tracking plays nice with the Dolby Atmos format, with Atmos and 360 Reality Audio tracks available from Apple Music, Amazon Music, Tidal and Deezer.
+The Sonos app lets you toggle playback settings like spatial audio (and dynamic head tracking separately), and tweak the equaliser.

-Now the home cinema features.
-TV Audio Swap plays the sound from your Sonos Arc soundbar through your headphones at one touch for private viewing – in our demo, this was seamless and instant, though we did have some issues with lip syncing and crackling.
+Now for the Ace's home cinema features.
+TV Audio Swap plays the sound from your Sonos soundbar through the headphones at one touch for private viewing – in our demo, this was seamless and instant, though we did have some issues with lip-syncing and crackling.
 Hopefully this will be fixed soon via a firmware update.

-TrueCinema calibration analyses your room and adjusts the headphones' audio to be more spatial and immersive, so it sounds like you're listening through a home cinema system instead of cans.
-This feature will roll out later in the year.
+Then there's TrueCinema calibration, which analyses your room and adjusts the headphones' audio to be more spatial and immersive so that it sounds like you're listening through a home cinema system instead of headphones.
+It certainly sounds neat, but this feature hasn't been rolled out yet.

 The Ace's battery will drain faster when connected to a Sonos soundbar, but they should still last two nights of movie watching in a row.